emqx/cloud-docs/en_US/dev_guide.md

 ​            ![img](https://static.emqx.net/images/a912409d8db446e61567c4749946023c.png)

-Figure 1 Schematic diagram of EMQ X Cloud cluster architecture
+Figure 1 Schematic diagram of EMQX Cloud cluster architecture

-On EMQ X Cloud, users can create a highly available EMQ X cluster with dedicated instance in just a few minutes, and immediately start prototype design and application development without paying attention to subsequent operation and maintenance work.
+On EMQX Cloud, users can create a highly available EMQX cluster with dedicated instance in just a few minutes, and immediately start prototype design and application development without paying attention to subsequent operation and maintenance work.
 After the product is online, the cluster can be expanded without stopping to cope with the capacity expansion caused by business growth, ensuring availability while maximizing cost savings.

-Unlike most other public IoT Hub cloud platforms, EMQ X Cloud provides MQTT 5.0 server clusters with a unique isolated environment, which has significant cost advantages and fewer usage restrictions.
-In the case of a large amount of messages, EMQ X Cloud Can still maintain a low cost of use.
+Unlike most other public IoT Hub cloud platforms, EMQX Cloud provides MQTT 5.0 server clusters with a unique isolated environment, which has significant cost advantages and fewer usage restrictions.
+In the case of a large amount of messages, EMQX Cloud Can still maintain a low cost of use.
 Through functions such as peer-to-peer networks, it is possible to connect to the big data analysis, message storage, and other business systems deployed by users in the private network.

 ## Device authentication information management

-The platform uses REST API to add, delete, check, and modify authentication information, and applies platform-side operations on EMQ X Cloud.
+The platform uses REST API to add, delete, check, and modify authentication information, and applies platform-side operations on EMQX Cloud.

 ​            ![img](./_assets/http_rest_api.png)